flodlan/Lab-Wiki/index.md

 rank: 1
 ---

-Welcome to the Predictive Brain Lab Wiki! :) or :(
+# Welcome to the Predictive Brain Lab Wiki!

 We are based at the [Donders Institue for Brain, Cognition and Behaviour](https://www.ru.nl/en/donders-institute) at [Radboud University](https://www.ru.nl/en) in Nijmegen, Netherlands.
 This is the lab wiki, which provides information regarding the **technical skills** relevant to perform research as part of our group.